 • How contract administration can be improved using software

-Depending on the company set up and the size overall, contract administration duties may fall either to an individual or team.
+Depending on the company set up and the size overall, contract administration duties may fall to an individual or a team.
 The individuals are typically known as Contract Administrators.
 Contract Administrators have a crucial role within the contract lifecycle, as they will oversee and manage each contract.

 Everyone’s roles vary and that includes a Contract Administrator’s.
 Their duties can often vary depending on the type of contract, as each contract will have a set of unique demands and obligations that need to be fulfilled.

-Firstly, contract administration begins with a clear understanding of the goals and objectives for a contract.
+Firstly, contract administration begins with a clear understanding of the goals and objectives of a contract.
 Contract Administrators will set the scope and lay the foundations for the project, highlighting the deliverables, creating timelines, and determining how to measure KPIs (Key Performance Indicators).

 With the foundations laid and the parties in agreement of the outcome and expectations, the contract moves onto the Contract Authoring stage.
 Also known as Contract Writing, the Contract Authoring stage involves the parties and stakeholders establishing the terms and conditions of a contract.
 Typically, a legal team or another party will write the contract that defines the agreement by bringing together standard clauses, key dates, pricing, and other crucial data.

 Some of the main benefits include cost-effectiveness, accuracy, and speed.
-With Summize, users can reduce the time spent on reviewing a contract by up to 85%, freeing up time and resources for other fee-earning activities.
+With Summize, users can reduce the time spent reviewing a contract by up to 85%, freeing up time and resources for other fee-earning activities.
 Using our software can simplify your business' processes and empower your legal team to focus on the future of your company.

 Summize is also a flexible tool that helps you create contracts even more easily within an everyday program - Microsoft Word.
 Our Add-In links to your playbook and standard clauses, making it faster to generate contracts from scratch.

-And that’s Summize’s Ultimate Guide to Contract Administration!
+And that’s Summize’s Guide to Contract Administration!

 Did you find it useful?
 Or perhaps there’s something we missed?
 Get in touch with us at [email protected] to let us know.